andrew/ultimate-awesome/README.md

 - [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [awesome-cli-agents](https://github.com/phamquiluan/awesome-cli-agents) - Curated list of CLI tools and plugins that help you use AI in Vim, Neovim, and the Terminal.
 - [awesome-visual-dialog](https://github.com/phellonchen/awesome-visual-dialog) - Recent Advances in Visual Dialog.
-- [awesome-crowdynamics](https://github.com/pozapas/awesome-crowdynamics) - A curated collection of open-source tools and resources for studying and analyzing crowd dynamics, pedestrian flow, and evacuation strategies.
 - [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.
 - [awesome-geo](https://github.com/tentenco/awesome-geo) - Everything you need to know about Generative engine optimisation (GEO) & AI SEO.
 DOMINATE AI SEARCH RESULTS Future-proof your business with expert Generative Engine Optimization (GEO).
 Get discovered by ChatGPT, Gemini, and other AI platforms when your customers ask questions.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.